septian-tm/septian-tm/README.md

 # 💫 About Me:
-I am a university student from a private institution in Jakarta, specializing in Cyber Security and Informatics.
+I am a Student from a Universitas Budi Luhur in Jakarta, specializing in Cyber Security and Informatics.
 I have a strong passion for technology development and information security, constantly striving to learn and expand my knowledge in these fields.<br><br>Currently, I am open to collaborations or partnerships in projects related to Cyber Security and Informatics.
 If you have opportunities or ideas to discuss, feel free to reach out to me.<br><br>Let’s work together to create innovative solutions in the tech world!

 ## 🌐 Socials: